 Examination time can be very stressful as it puts a lot of pressure on students to perform well.
 However, there are several things that you can do to prepare more effectively for your exams.

 While completing your curriculum is critical for most exams, at the same time, it is also essential to use your time efficiently.
-It is a myth that students should be studying in a day for 12 to 14 hours to get high scores, and it is not applicable in every situation.
+It is a myth that students should study for 12 to 14 hours a day to get high scores, which is only practical in some situations.

-In fact, during this time, it is important to focus on how much you have studied and not on how long you have studied.
-In this post, we will discuss some exam tips for students that will help you to study smarter and excel in your academics.
+It is essential to focus on how much you have studied rather than how long.
+In this post, we will discuss the best exam preperation tips for students to help them study smarter and excel academically.

 1. Start Your Preparation Early

 Starting early with your exam preparation will give you ample time to review everything you have already studied.
-So do not leave anything for the last moment and make sure you understand your subject thoroughly.
-This will make revision much easier.
+So do not leave anything for the last moment, and make sure you understand your subject thoroughly.
+This will make revision much more effortless.

-You can also set up a time table to manage your time effectively.
-First, note down how many exams you have and the days when you have to take the exams.
+You can also set up a timetable to manage your time effectively.
+First, note down how many exams you have and the days when you have to take them.
 Then, set up your study schedule accordingly.

-Remember, you may want to devote more preparation time to some subjects than others, so try to achieve a balance as per your convenience.
+Remember, you may want to devote more preparation time to some subjects than others, so try to achieve a balance at your convenience.

-Before sitting down to prepare for your exams, make sure everything around you is organised.
+Before sitting down to prepare for your exams, ensure everything around you is organized.
 You should have enough space around you to keep your notes and textbooks.
-Also, you need to ensure that your chair is comfortable, there is enough lighting in your room, and there is nothing around you that might distract you like your video games.
+Also, you need to ensure that your chair is comfortable, there is enough lighting in your room, and there is nothing around you that might distract you, like video games.

-Keeping everything in order is one of the key study tips that students should keep in mind.
-It will offer you a comfortable environment and will help you to stay focused during preparation.
+Keeping everything in order is one essential study tip that students should remember.
+It will offer a comfortable environment and help you stay focused during preparation.

 3. Review and Practice Old Exam Papers